cran/congressbr/README.md

 ### Installation

-congressbr is on CRAN, and so can be installed with the following:
+~~congressbr is on CRAN, and so can be installed with the following:~~ (currently under redevelopment ahead of a resubmit)

 ``` r
 install.packages("congressbr")